 In college, students are responsible for keeping track of their weekly schedule of classes, all homework assignments, social events, financial aid/tuition deadlines, doing laundry each week (hopefully!) and medication management (if this applies to your student).
 In addition, being able to regulate and plan how they'll use their free time outside of class requires a well-developed pre-frontal cortex (the location in the front of the brain where executive functioning skills are housed).

 If your student struggles to turn in homework on time, spends a lot of time playing video games, or doesn't remember to check their email, executive functioning skills may be at fault.

 4. Inability to Ask for Help or Self-Advocate

 Many new college students, particularly those with learning differences who may have spent years receiving K–12 special education services, tell me that they "want to do college on their own."

 I highly respect students who want to be independent and commend them for their determination.
 However, even with this "I can handle it!" attitude, when students encounter difficulties in college they need to be able to identify who and how to ask for help.

-Before college starts, I encourage families and students to identify and make a list of staff and departments at their institution who can help them.
+PRO TIP: Before college starts, I encourage families and students to identify and make a list of staff and departments at their institution who can help them.
 For example, who is the student's academic advisor when academic concerns arise?
 Who is the Director of Residence Life or Director of Accessibility Services?
 Where is the Writing Center or Academic Success Center located and is their support virtual or in-person?
 Where is the Counseling and Wellness Center located and how do students make appointments?

 Having this information readily available before students need it will increase the likelihood of your student asking for help rather than trying to go it alone.